 So, you would use approximately 0.3 ml of ink for this print.

-Keep in mind that this formula provides an estimate.
-Actual ink consumption can vary based on factors such as printer settings, media type, and print quality, or use our calculator for free above.
+It's important to note that this formula gives an estimate only.
+The actual ink consumption may differ based on factors like printer settings, media type, and print quality.
+You can use our calculator for free above.